Syozik/XMonkeyScripts/README.md

 ### What is this?

-Repo of TamperMonkeyScripts I personally use for my daily working needs.
+Storage of Tamper[Violent/Grease/...]Monkey scripts I personally use for my daily needs.